 In this sense, every love; genuine love – is a marriage of souls.
 When the two persons are single – or even in the case of polygamy, when the woman is single – the feeling should be framed by a socio-legal marriage of the two.

 Also, it should be framed by the engagement of family and community in providing the couple with support and recognition.
-This is how love and marriage become an integral part of the community and a foundation for bringing Islam about in personal time-history and social space, generation after the other.
+This is how love and marriage become an integral part of the community.
+As well as a foundation for bringing Islam about in personal time-history and social space, generation after the other.

 The affection and compassion has nothing to do with bad morality.
 People love because they are organically and spiritually abnormal and almost inhumane when they loose their ability to love.
 It is part of a genuine natural instinct and a sign of the good heart.

 The issue here is even how we can – and should – discuss the capacity and right to love as part of morality.
 Morality is an ordinate… a vector, which binds a person’s practice by the inner non-aggression or transgression pact with him/herself.